-mknimimage -m mksysb -n node27 610sysb spot=610spot resolv\conf= my\resolv\conf
+mknimimage -m mksysb -n node27 610sysb spot=610spot resolv\conf= my resolv conf change the osimage definition at any time.
+When you initialize and install the nodes xCAT will use whatever resources are specified in the osimage definition.

 Any additional NIM resources specified on the command line must be previously created using NIM interfaces.
 (Which means NIM must already have been configured previously.)